bmfmancini/rrd-monitor/README.md

 HOW TO:

-Put the script into your directory of choise change the logging path to either your cacti log or something else
+Put the script into your directory of choice change the logging path to either your cacti log or something else

 if using cacti uncomment <br>